right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 - Put some curtains up on windows to build a sense of privacy when you bring her home.
 - Leave out a few things that are interesting to look at and demonstrate your personality like cool books (not this one), art, something from one of your hobbies-something she will want to pick up and ask you about.
 - Have a wine rack or something like it ready for drinks in the living room.
-- Put out candles but don't

----

-# CHASE HUGHES

-overdo it (make sure you have matches).
+- Put out candles but don'toverdo it (make sure you have matches).

 - Have music ready to go, but don't make it obvious you were expecting to bring her home (i.e. hooking the clapper thing up to the CD player that plays "Let's Get It On").